awslabs/clickstream-android/README.md

             .withCustomDns(CustomOkhttpDns.getInstance());
 ```

-If you want to use custom DNS for network request, you can create your `CustomOkhttpDns` which implementaion `okhttp3.Dns`, then config `.withCustomDns(CustomOkhttpDns.getInstance())` to make it works.
+If you want to use custom DNS for network request, you can create your `CustomOkhttpDns` which implementation `okhttp3.Dns`, then config `.withCustomDns(CustomOkhttpDns.getInstance())` to make it works.

 #### Send event immediately